ychennay/Tutorials/VBA/Session 3 - Loops & Objects/An Intro Into Object-Oriented Programming.md

 this is essentially telling the computer, *hey, I want you to reserve a block of disk space and memory to store a numerical value, and call this `MyVar`*.

-However, it does not actually provide `MyVar` with a variable.
+However, it does not actually provide `MyVar` with a value.
 You have to next **assign** the variable a value:

 ```
 Dim strVariable As String